Prepare to enroll devices and deliver resources

 - Create an Android Enterprise administrator account.
 For details, see Android Enterprise.
 Or, see Legacy Android Enterprise for G Suite Customers.

 - Configure G Suite for Chrome OS device enrollment from your G Suite account.
-For details, see Chrome OS devices.
+For details, see Chrome OS.

 - For more information about enrollment, see Device management and articles under that node.